rsdoiel/bash-curl-and-jq-presentation/README.md

-# bash, curl and jq presentation
+# Bash, curl and jq presentation

 Acessing the ORCID Public API with Bash, curl and jq